 We also found impedance break points in our data, which we expected.
 However, we also determined something new.
 The data shows that rider velocity has an effect on your impedance break point.

 To paint the scenario, we were measuring rolling resistance on road for a given tire pressure, tire width, and rim width, expecting to find a single coefficient of rolling resistance value.
 In most cases, we did.
 However, when we were near the impedance break point we started to notice that our data converged on several different values for a given test.
 Naturally, our first question was, “why?”.

 In order to test rolling resistance on road, our protocol included riding at three different power outputs over the same course.
 As we looked more closely in the data, we noticed that rider velocity was the only variable that changed.
 In the cases where the Crr value was converging to multiple different values, the lowest power output always had the lower Crr value, and the highest power output always had the highest Crr value.
 This means that as a rider increases their velocity, the impedance break point happens at a lower pressure.
 When you plot the data, there is a shift in where the break point occurs.
 The graph below shows one example where we saw the break point shift.

 Why Does Velocity Affect Impedance?

 I had two theories.
-So, for a saints check, I called three of the smartest people I know, who are known in the industry, to see if I could get their backing.
-They all agreed with theory one and the two said theory two may hold some weight.
+I called three of the smartest people I know who are known in the industry to see if I could get their backing.
+They all agreed with theory one and two said theory two may hold some weight.
 I believe in both.
 But first, here is a quick refresher on hysteresis.